 Just like the pizza you grew up with on Fridays in the cafeteria, it just tastes better when it’s square.
 Top it with all of your favorites and save cash on delivery.
 Now it’s Friday whenever you need it!
 Get the Sheet Pan Pizza recipe.

-The secrets to this recipe are smoked paprika and Greek yogurt.
-The yogurt provides both a richness and tangy note, while the smoked paprika gives this dish a fruity earthy pop.
+The secrets to this recipe are paprika and Greek yogurt.
+The yogurt provides both a richness and tangy note, while the paprika gives this dish a fruity earthy pop.
 Plus, it’s equally good hot or cold, making it ideal for lunch the next day.
 Two meals, one pan?
 Can’t beat that.
 Get the Chicken with Chickpeas and Tomatoes recipe.

 Related Video: Our Favorite Easy Fall Sheet Pan Dinner

 Header image courtesy of rudisill / E+ / GettyImages